Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 You can start prenatal yoga classes anytime during your pregnancy, so long as your healthcare provider approves.
 Here are some pointers for each trimester of pregnancy:

-First Trimester
+Yoga and the First Trimester

-Second Trimester
+Second Trimester Yoga

-Third Trimester
+Third Trimester Yoga

 The third trimester is an ideal time to focus even more on your breathing and relaxation techniques as these are the months that can bring new physical and emotional challenges that yoga can help you manage.
 As always, listen to your body and release poses if you start to feel uncomfortable.

-Some Typical Prenatal Yoga Poses
+Prenatal Yoga Poses

-Cat/cow stretch: This pose can help reduce discomfort in your hips, back, neck, and shoulders.
+Cat/cow stretch.
+This pose can help reduce discomfort in your hips, back, neck, and shoulders.

-1. Starting on all fours, stack your shoulders over your wrists and your hips over your knees.
+Starting on all fours, stack your shoulders over your wrists and your hips over your knees.
 Kneel on a blanket if you need padding under your knees for more comfort.
 Keep your abdominal muscles engaged to help prevent putting too much pressure on your lower back.

-2. Cat: On a deep exhalation, tilt your tailbone down toward the floor and gently round your spine towards the ceiling as you look downwards.
+Cat: On a deep exhalation, tilt your tailbone down toward the floor and gently round your spine towards the ceiling as you look downwards.

 Cow: On your next inhalation, slightly tip the top of your sit bones toward the ceiling and gently press your chest forward by rolling your outer shoulders towards your inner shoulders.